 The answer is complicated and due to the Christian ecclesiastical calendar which is, surprisingly, lunar.
 The dates for Easter and other Christian holy days, those moveable feast observances, are calculated in reference to the Moon rather than a set calendar date.
-And a year with an extra, 13th moon skewed the calendar, and so the solution was to call it "Blue" and not count it in order to keep the calendar on track.
+A year with an extra, 13th moon skewed the calendar, so the solution was to call it "Blue" and not count it to keep the calendar on track.

 Based on an Inaccurate Assumption

 In researching the meaning of a Blue Moon — when I first decided to call my astrology business by this name — I discovered, in an article published by Sky & Telescope magazine, that the most commonly held definition of a Blue Moon — two full moons in the same calendar month — is actually based on a misreading of a 1937 issue of the Maine Farmer's Almanac.

 In his 1946 article, "Once in a Blue Moon," for Sky & Telescope magazine, amateur astronomer James Hugh Pruett cited some of the comments from Laurence J. Lafleur's 1937 almanac article, but added the following: "Seven times in 19 years there were — and still are — 13 full moons in a year.
 This gives 11 months with one full moon each and one with two.
 This second in a month, so I interpret it, was called Blue Moon."